-The Operator shall not undertake an activity or operation whose Costs are ____________ dollars ($____________) or more, unless an AFE has been included in a proposal for an activity or operation and the proposal has been approved by Vote, Election, or unanimous agreement, whichever is applicable, or the Operator is exercising one of its discretionary powers under this Agreement.
+The Operator may undertake an activity or operation: (i) whose estimated Costs are [insert amount A] dollars ($____________) or less, (ii) when the Operator is exercising one of its discretionary powers under this Agreement, or (iii) when the activity or operations is required by law, regulation, or government directive, without approval by the Parties.
+For an activity or operation whose estimated Costs are in excess of [insert amount B, which must be less than amount A] dollars ($__________), but less than [insert amount A] dollars ($__________), the Operator shall furnish the Parties with an AFE for information purposes only.
+The Operator may undertake an activity or operation whose estimated Costs are in excess of [insert amount A] dollars ($__________), if an AFE has been included in a proposal for an activity or operation and the proposal has been approved by Vote, Election, or unanimous agreement, whichever is applicable.
 An approved proposal grants the Operator authority to commit or expend funds on the approved proposal for the account of the Participating Parties.
-For an activity or operation whose Costs are in excess of _____________ dollars ($______________), but less than ____________ dollars ($__________), the Operator shall furnish the Participating Parties with an AFE for information purposes only.
-Notwithstanding the foregoing, in the event of an emergency, or if in the sole discretion of the Operator a perceived emergency exists that poses an imminent threat to life, safety, property, or the environment, the Operator may immediately make those expenditures for the Joint Account as, in its opinion as a reasonable and prudent operator, are necessary to deal with the emergency, but only to the extent necessary to stabilize the situation and alleviate the imminent threat.
-The Operator shall report to the Participating Parties, as promptly as possible, the nature of the emergency, the action taken, and the Costs incurred.
+Notwithstanding the foregoing and subject to Article 6.2.3 (Further Operations During a Force Majeure or Emergency), in the event of an emergency or Force Majeure, or if in the sole discretion of the Operator a perceived emergency exists that poses an imminent threat to life, safety, property, or the environment, the Operator may immediately make those expenditures for the Joint Account as, in Operator’s sole discretion as a reasonably prudent operator, are necessary to deal with the emergency or Force Majeure to stabilize the situation and/or alleviate the imminent threat, including: (a) the drilling of relief wells, (b) containment of oil spills and pollution, (c) cleanup of oil spills and pollution, (d) debris removal, (e) shutting in or temporary abandonment of wells, and/or (f) all other activities or operations required to discharge the Parties’ and/or the Operator’s obligations under any environmental law, or any other similar federal, state, or local law made necessary by the Force Majeure or emergency.
+The Operator shall report to the Participating Parties, prior to making the expenditures to the extent practical but in any event as promptly as possible, the nature of the emergency or Force Majeure, the action to be taken or already taken (as applicable), and the Costs incurred; provided, however, that the Operator must provide prior notice to Participating Parties for those actions taken pursuant to clauses (a), (c), (d), and (f) above.
+The Operator may also make those expenditures that, in its sole discretion as a reasonably prudent operator, are necessary to comply with any applicable law, regulation, order, rule or similar mandate of any governmental body, regulatory agency or judicial authority with jurisdiction under the Lease, the Contract Area, or the Parties by virtue of activities or operations conducted under this Agreement.
+The Operator shall report to the Participating Parties, as promptly as possible, the nature of the order, regulation, or requirement, the action taken, and the Costs incurred.

 AFE Overrun Notice

-For informational purposes only, the Operator shall provide an AFE overrun notice to all the Participating Parties if it appears (based upon Operator's reasonable estimate) that the actual total Costs associated with an original AFE will exceed the estimated total expenditures in that original AFE by more than ________ percent (__%) or dollars ($_______), whichever is greater, but will not require the submission of a supplemental AFE under Article 6.2.2 (Supplemental AFEs).
+For informational purposes only, the Operator shall provide an AFE overrun notice to all the Participating Parties if it appears (based upon Operator's reasonable estimate) that the actual total Costs associated with an original AFE will exceed the estimated total expenditures in that original AFE by more than ________ percent (__%), but will not require the submission of a supplemental AFE under Article 6.2.2 (Supplemental AFEs).

 Supplemental AFEs